edinburgh-napier/SET09102/notes/unit2_processes/workflow.md

 software system, particularly in terms of how they will affect the rest of the system.
 In collaborative software development impact analysis helps developers understand the scope of the changes they are introducing, identify dependencies, and anticipate potential side effects that could affect other parts of the system.
-The goal is to make informed decisions and minimize unintended consequences, such as introducing bugs or breaking existing functionality.
+The goal is to make informed decisions and minimise unintended consequences, such as introducing bugs or breaking existing functionality.
 This could involve, for example, understanding how changes to a method, class, or module impact related classes, the broader application architecture, and other parts of the system, such as external